TanPinDa/containerised_ros_workspace/README.md

     }
   }
   ```
 - This repo expects a `install-deps.sh` in your project to add any additional apt dependencies or setup required.
-Please refer to sample_install-deps.sh for an example.
+Please refer to `workspace/non_ros_pkgs/sample-project` for an example.
 - The `install-deps.sh` scripts found in workspace/non_ros_pkgs will be run first, followed by the scripts in `workspace/ros_ws`.
 - Reopen your project in a dev container.